RichardBradley/liquibase.github.com/documentation/config_properties.md

 ---
 layout: default
-title: Creating and configuring liquibase.properties file | Liquibase Docs
+title: Creating and Configuring liquibase.properties File | Liquibase Docs
 ---
-# Creating and configuring a liquibase.properties file
+# Creating and Configuring a liquibase.properties File
-When running Liquibase on your system, it is convenient to store properties that don't change often in a *liquibase.properties* file.
-This file allows you to specify your database connection information with parameters so Liquibase can access your database.
-This option will save you the trouble of passing along command line arguments.
+Creating a *liquibase.properties* file allows you to store properties that don't change often in a *liquibase.properties* file.
+You can also use parameters to specify your database connection information so Liquibase can access your database and save you the trouble of passing along command line arguments.

+#### Creating the File
-The *liquibase.properties* file should be placed in your project Liquibase directory.
+To create a *liquibase.properties* file, generate a new text file in your project Liquibase directory and name it *liquibase.properties*.

 > Note: The file can also be named something other than liquibase.properties and/or be in a completely different directory by using the --defaultsFile parameter during runtime.
 To learn more please see [Liquibase Command Line](command_line.html).

 ## Parameters
 The most common properties that you might set in the *liquibase.properties* are listed below.
-Any paramater that could be specified on the command line can also be specified in the properties file.
-If a paramater is specified in both the properties file and the command line, the command line value will override the value in the file.
+Any parameter that could be specified on the command line can also be specified in the properties file.
+If a parameter is specified in both the properties file and the command line, the command line value will override the value in the file.

 | Parameter | Definition |